 While we’d like to tell you that yoga will always heal you, we simply can’t make those kinds of promises.
 Many students find yoga to be a helpful resource when working through an injury but it depends on the specifics and severity.
-If your doctor or therapist/bodyworker has given you the go ahead let your teacher know what is going on so that we can talk through any necessary modifications for class.
+If your doctor or therapist/bodyworker has given you the go ahead & you feel comfortable moving then you might find group classes useful.

-We are here to help, but we are not qualified to diagnose any injuries or illness so your doctor/therapist and your own intuition are the first lines of defence when working with an injury.
+We do believe yoga can help with many things, but we are not qualified to diagnose any injuries or illness so your doctor/therapist and your own intuition are the first lines of defence when working with an injury.

 I'm pregnant, can I come to classes?

-If you’ve had a steady practice before pregnancy, likely you’ll be able to enjoy continuing your practice throughout – but if you’ve never stepped on a yoga mat before, now may not be the best time to jump into a vigorous class.
-After the first trimester look out for our Pregnancy Yoga Workshops, which are suitable for anyone-even if you haven’t done yoga before.
+If you’ve never stepped on a yoga mat before, now may not be the best time to jump into a vigorous class.
+After the first trimester we recommend Pregnancy or Pre-natal Yoga, which are suitable for anyone-even if you haven’t done yoga before.

 If you have any questions regarding yoga during your pregnancy please reach out to us & we will talk it through with you.